 However, modern Gai Jatra is celebrated since the time of Pratap Malla.
 The king had been bereaved after the death of his son.
 As he was requested by his queen to celebrate this festival on this day, it was the real beginning of modern Gai Jatra.

-Though spirit/soul is awakened through various ways in most of the societies, it’s quite different in Newars’.
+Though spirit/soul is awakened through various ways in most societies, it’s quite different in Newars’.
 It is one of the most prominent carnivals which is rejoiced by them.

 It awakens the soul of their family members who passed away in the previous year.
 Youth having masks on faces are taken out of people’s houses.
 They symbolize the departed soul of their families.
 As they come out, people have sweet remembrance with a bitter cry to the departed soul.

 Tourists in Kathmandu look as if they are not missing anything.
 Newar together with tourists is seen to be dancing with rapid excitement.
-They have a nice time to enjoy the culture, natural beauty, and charm of Himalayas.
+They have a nice time enjoying the culture, natural beauty, and charm of the Himalayas.

 Rejoicing this festival specializes much fascinating Newari culture and values.
 Sorts of Newari cuisine together with local wine (local alcohol) can definitely be the taste of all.
 Not only the hotels and restaurants but also the minor dealers have proper hospitality for the guests.

 - Haritalika is another name

 - The attraction of Women’s Attires and Jewellery